jdimonaco/SimpleTaskScripts/README.md

 # Acknowledgements

-This code was developed as part of the Automate Everything with Python taught by Ardit Sulce .
+This code was developed as part of the Automate Everything with Python taught by Ardit Sulce.
 Special thanks to Ardit for their guidance and materials.